connor1048/Hamming_Test/README.md

 # Hamming_Test
-Verilog module used to show effectiveness of hamming code\n Download microsoft word file "Hamming Code Implementation on FPGA"
+Download microsoft word file "Hamming Code Implementation on FPGA" to read about projcet